aligent/aligent-graphql-mesh/packages/modules/auth/README.md

 - Copy env variables from `packages/mesh/auth/.env.template` and paste into the corresponding project .env file.
   - e.g. For the BigCommerce module you would paste the Auth .env.template vars into `packages/mesh/bigcommerce/.env`
+  - Note: "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY" env vars need to be defined in the .env file.
+AWS do the rest of the work to ensure the var values get to AWS sdk. "credentials" variables get picked up by the AWS skd performing process.env behind the scenes and why they don't directly need to be passed along.

 #### Auth Query/Mutations